xCDAT/xcdat/README.rst

 ---------------

 The best resource for getting started is the `xCDAT documentation website`_.
-This page provides general guidance for setting up xCDAT in an Anaconda environment on your local `computer`_ or on an `HPC/Jupyter`_ environment.
+Our documentation provides general guidance for setting up xCDAT in an Anaconda environment on your local `computer`_ or on an `HPC/Jupyter`_ environment.
 We also include an `API Overview`_ and `Gallery`_ to highlight xCDAT functionality.

 .. _xCDAT documentation website: docs/index.rst
 .. _computer: docs/getting-started.rst